 \end{quote} Here $\wedge$ is the logical operator {\sc and}.
 Observe that CSR has two parts.
 The first, YQ, formalizes the idea that $i$ and $j$ have a quarrel on the {\sc yes} side. \ref{eq:YQ1} states that if $i$ and $j$ vote {\sc yes} in a division in which the outcome is {\sc no} in the original game $\mathcal{G}$, then the outcome of that division will also be {\sc no} once they quarrel in $\hat{\mathcal{G}}$.
-This implies that $i$ and $j$ are {\em never more} {\sc yes}-successful thanks to their quarrel when their votes agree on the {\sc yes} side, which means their quarrel never renders cooperation between them more effective on the {\sc yes} side. \ref{eq:YQ2} states that, for any voting game $\mathcal{G}$ in which $i$ and $j$ effectively cooperate with each other on the {\sc yes} side, there exists at least one division in which $i$ and $j$ vote {\sc yes}, and whose outcome is {\sc yes} in the original game $\mathcal{G}$ but {\sc no} once they quarrel in $\hat{\mathcal{G}}$.
-This implies that, for such games, in at least one division in which both players vote {\sc yes} they are {\em less} {\sc yes}-successful due to their quarrel, which means their quarrel renders cooperation between them less effective on the {\sc yes} side on at least one occasion.
+This implies that $i$ and $j$ are {\em never more} {\sc yes}-successful thanks to their quarrel when their votes agree on the {\sc yes} side, which means their quarrel never renders cooperation between them more effective on the {\sc yes} side. \ref{eq:YQ2} states that there exists at least one monotonic binary game $\mathcal{G}$ with at least one division in which $i$ and $j$ vote {\sc yes} and whose outcome is {\sc yes} in the original game $\mathcal{G}$ but {\sc no} once they quarrel in $\hat{\mathcal{G}}$.
+This implies that, for such a game, in at least one division in which both players vote {\sc yes} they are {\em less} {\sc yes}-successful due to their quarrel, which means their quarrel renders cooperation between them less effective on the {\sc yes} side in at least one division.